trueos/trueos-docs/trueos-handbook/pico.rst

 :ref:`User Manager` for detailed instructions on creating new users on a |trueos| system.

-After any new accounts are created, it is time to initialize the client.
+After any new accounts are created, the next step is to initialize the client.

 .. _startpicoclient: